Find the Hero in You

 As this present challenge terrorises the world, let us all work to terrorise ignorance, selfishness and self-importance.
 This could be an amazing opportunity to build bridges, restore relationships and build the communities we hope for.

-This tells us to start helping where we are.
-Today!
-We have several newborns in our street and each of us living in Australia knows the restrictions to get to the stores at this time.
-With this in mind, I have picked up one packet of baby wipes each time I visited the supermarket.
-My family and I drop them off at the doors and just let them know we are here for them and ‘notice’ them.
+This tells us to start helping where we are—today!
+We have several newborns in our street, and each of us living in Australia knows the restrictions to getting to the stores at this time.
+With this in mind, I have picked up one packet of baby wipes each time I visit the supermarket.
+My family and I drop them off at the doors, just let them know we are here for them, and ‘notice’ them.

-We are seeing heroes daily in our emergency services, our health workers, our cleaners, teachers and public services.
-People who have shown that this is not just a job for them, but a calling on their lives to serve those in need.
+We see heroes daily in our emergency services, health workers, cleaners, teachers, and public services.
+These are people who have shown that this is not just a job for them but a calling on their lives to serve those in need.

-There is a prayer which was attributed to Francis of Assisi and it is, regardless of our spiritual leanings, a great reference point to give to ourselves and others as we keep getting back up.
+There is a prayer attributed to Francis of Assisi, and it is a great reference point to give to ourselves and others as we keep getting back up, regardless of our spiritual leanings.

 It is my hope that as we pull together we will one day remember the great things, some of them just small things, that we did for each other in this time, that meant so much.